joeycoxonIT/osticket-prereqs/README.md

 <h3>3) Install osTicket files within the Virtual Machine</h3>
 <p>

-After you've logged into your Remote Desktop, you can now download the osTicket file linked here: https://drive.usercontent.google.com/download?id=1b3RBkXTLNGXbibeMuAynkfzdBC1NnqaD&export=download&authuser=0.
-Copy and paste this link into a browser on your remote desktop.
-Once this is done, download and unzip the file within your remote desktop.
+- To download the osTicket Installation files, copy and paste this link: https://drive.usercontent.google.com/download?id=1b3RBkXTLNGXbibeMuAynkfzdBC1NnqaD&export=download&authuser=0 into a browser on your remote desktop
+- Once that's done, download and unzip the file within your remote desktop.
 </p>
 <p>
 <img src="https://i.imgur.com/opwiQ2P.png" height="90%" width="90%" alt="Disk Sanitization Steps"/>
 </p>
 <br />

+<h3>4) Install IIS</h3>
 <p>
 Next we will install IIS.
 Go to the search bar at the bottom of the screen and type in “control panel”.
 Once you’ve opened the control panel, click “uninstall programs”, then click “turn Windows features on or off”.
 Scroll to where you see “Internet Information Services”.
 Make sure it’s checked, then expand it -> “world wide web services” -> “Application Development Features”, then make sure “CGI” is checked.
 Once this is done, click “OK”.
 </p>